Skip to main content

 }

-Card data validation before encryption
+Validate card data before encryption

 It is good practice to validate card data on the client side before encryption: